UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 cancer['Class'].unique()
 ```

-We will also improve the readability of our analysis
+We will improve the readability of our analysis
 by renaming `'M'` to `'Malignant'` and `'B'` to `'Benign'` using the `replace`
 method.
 The `replace` method takes one argument: a dictionary that maps
 previous values to desired new values.